Main Page Class Hierarchy Alphabetical List Compound List File List Compound Members

 Member Function Documentation

-FXbool FX::FXThreadPool::execute ( FXRunnable job,
+FXbool FX::FXThreadPool::execute ( FXRunnable task,

 FXTime blocking = forever